Carter Kieboom Preview, Player Props: Nationals vs. Dodgers

 Carter Kieboom At The Plate

-- Kieboom has a double, three home runs and two walks while hitting .184.
+- Kieboom is hitting .184 with a double, three home runs and two walks.

-- In seven of 13 games this season (53.8%), Kieboom has reached safely via hit, and that includes multiple hits twice.
+- This year, Kieboom has recorded at least one hit in seven of 13 games (53.8%), and had multiple hits twice.

-- Looking at the 13 games he has played this season, he's hit a long ball in three of them (23.1%), and in 5.8% of his trips to the plate.
+- He has hit a long ball in 23.1% of his games this year, and 5.8% of his plate appearances.

-- In four games this season (30.8%), Kieboom has picked up an RBI, including two games with multiple runs batted in.
+- Kieboom has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.

 - He has scored in six games this year (46.2%), but has had no multi-run games.